alanchn31/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
 ---
 :rocket: This repository contains projects I have embarked on, relating to Data Science.

 They are presented as Python Jupyter Notebooks (.ipynb) and Python Scripts (.py)

 I got the inspiration for this layout from [this github repo](https://github.com/sajal2692/data-science-portfolio)

+Any feedback is greatly welcomed.
+Please feel free to drop me an email at alanchn31@gmail.com

 ## Content
 ---